-The “Error Code 014.30” Error is shown while streaming on a Roku TCL TV and it is usually caused due to a weak wireless signal or due to slow internet speeds.
-The error might also indicate an error with the launch configurations of the TV or buildup of corrupt router DNS cache.
+The “Error Code 014.30” Error is shown while streaming on a Roku TCL TV and it is usually caused due to a weak wireless signal or slow internet speeds.
+The error might also indicate an error with the launch configuration of the TV or the buildup of a corrupt router DNS cache.

 Why Can’t Roku Connect to the Internet and How to Fix it?

 - Weak Wireless Singal: The Roku TCL TV connects to the internet connection wirelessly so the wireless signal needs to be strong in order for it to be able to stream content.
 The wireless signal gets weaker as we move further away from the router and if we move too far away, it creates disconnection/signal issues.

 - TV Configurations: In some cases, the TV might not be configured properly which might cause the error to be triggered.
 There can also be issues with TV Software and it might be missing important files.

 - Invalid SSID/Password: It is possible that the SSID and the password for the wireless connection might not have been entered properly and due to a glitch the connection was established but the internet access wasn’t granted.
 This can occur and in some cases, it might be the reason this error is being triggered.
 It can also trigger the error code 014.40.

 Solution 1: Power-Cycling Devices

 Since there might be the buildup of a corrupt DNS cache inside the router, which can prevent the devices from being able to connect to certain services, we will be power-cycling both the router and the TV.
 In order to do that:

 - Unplug the power from both the router and the TV.